-(iii) relatively low investment rate should be contemporaneously associated with relatively high volatility of realized returns and should predict high volatility of returns.
+(iii) a relatively low investment rate should be contemporaneously associated with a relatively high volatility of realized returns and should predict high volatility of returns.

-The third prediction of the model can be related to the empirical findings of Leahy and

-Whited (1996), who investigate the dependence of the investment rate on the uncertainty faced by the firm.
-In particular, they regress the rate of investment and the market-tobook ratio on the predictable component of return variance, which in turn is defined as a one-year-ahead forecast of variance.
-Leahy and Whited report that a 10% increase in predicted return variance leads to a 1.7% fall in the rate of investment and a 5% decline in $q.^2$ They then conclude that firms respond to an increase in uncertainty about the future economic environment by reducing investment.
-Note, however, that using volatility of stock prices as a proxy for the underlying uncertainty can be problematic.
+The third prediction of the model can be related to the empirical findings of Leahy and Whited (1996), who investigate the dependence of the investment rate on the uncertainty faced by the firm.
+In particular, they regress the rate of investment and the market-to-book ratio on the predictable component of return variance, which in turn is defined as a one-year-ahead forecast of variance.
+Leahy and Whited report that a 10% increase in the predicted return variance leads to a 1.7% fall in the rate of investment and a 5% decline in q.2 They then conclude that firms respond to an increase in uncertainty about the future economic environment by reducing investment.
+Note, however, that using the volatility of stock prices as a proxy for underlying uncertainty can be problematic.
 My analysis provides an alternative interpretation of their findings.
-In my equilibrium model, investment rate declines not because the uncertainty faced by the firm increases (the volatility of output prices is approximately constant for small values of b), but rather in response to a fall in q.
-At the same time, a decline in q leads to increased volatility of stock returns, generating a negative predictive relation between uncertainty and investment.
+In my equilibrium model, the investment rate declines not because the uncertainty faced by the firm increases (the volatility of output prices is approximately constant for small values of b), but rather in response to a fall in q.